 Personalize customer experience throughout the entire customer journey

 Personalization strategies should be at the top of the list if you aim to provide white-glove service and experience.
-It makes your customers feel you know them and considers them family.
+It makes your customers feel you know them and consider them family.
 Personalization also gives customers the impression that you serve them specifically with the special attention they desire.
 Customers want to believe that every interaction they have with your company is tailored and created specifically for them.
 Listening to and collecting feedback is the only way to accomplish this.

 Precision, expediency, concentration & commitment to meeting customer’s needs